rgoodie/WP-Bash-Tools/README.md

 Other
 =====
-Database and site passwords are gereated automatically for you using `tr -cd '[:alpha:]' </dev/urandom | base64 | head -c 8`
+Database and site passwords are gereated automatically for you using `tr -cd '[:alpha:]' </dev/urandom | base64 | head -c 8`.
+If this does make it to a production server (which it shouldn't), please use longer, better passwords.
+But for a temporary, disposable VM these should be good enough.

 Disclaimer of Warranty